Burnie Junior Football Association (Rosehill Trophy)

 Suburban Football Association

-D.R.C., Premiers, Imperial, (previously Lefroy Juniors), and Rialannah.
+Derwent Rowing Club premiers, Imperial previously Lefroy Juniors, and Rialannah.
 Records indicate all games played at Lindisfarne ground.

 1911